-So we know that when installing it we are choosing a material that is beautiful, strong, very durable, Eco-friendly, and wallet friendly.
+So we know that when installing it we are choosing a material that is beautiful, strong, very durable, Eco-friendly, and wallet-friendly.
 A testament to the durability of the material would be that when properly cared for, a bamboo floor that is more than 10 years old can look remarkably like new flooring that just when in yesterday.
-Because of the moisture resistant nature of the wood there is also a far less chance that you will have to deal with buckling and rippling of the wood like you would with other types of hardwood flooring.
+Because of the moisture-resistant nature of the wood, there is also a far less chance that you will have to deal with buckling and rippling of the wood like you would with other types of hardwood flooring.

 Floating Bamboo Flooring Installation

 If you are interested in floating bamboo flooring installation then you need to be aware of the process in either doing it yourself or hiring someone.
 While hiring someone to do it will cost money, it can be done on your own if you like to do home improvement projects around the house and you are very handy but it is good to know the process or whether you should hire someone to have it done professionally.
-If you do choose to DIY then you will feel a sense of great accomplishment every time you come in the room.
+If you do choose to DIY then you will feel a sense of great accomplishment every time you come into the room.
 DIY flooring is awesome and very recreative.
 I will try to explain below how easy is to install bamboo flooring in your house.

 The Installation Process of the Floating Bamboo Flooring

-If you are worried about it being to hard of a process and not having the right tools then put that fear to rest.
+If you are worried about it being too hard of a process and not having the right tools then put that fear to rest.
 The actual tools you need are very simple and you may already have them.
 If you don’t have all the tools you need to install floating bamboo flooring then you can most likely rent any tools you don’t have at your local hardware or home improvement store.
 Some of the tools you will need are a rubber mallet, a hand saw, a compound miter saw and a Porta face-nailer.
-To save Time and Money, I recommend you to try this bamboo flooring installation kit:
+To Save Time and Money, I recommend you to try this bamboo flooring installation kit:

 Preparing For Installation

 Preparation is very important in the process of floating bamboo flooring installation and being prepared will have a big impact on how your floor will ultimately look so don’t overlook this process.
-If you are replacing old flooring then be careful not to damage the sub floor underneath.
-If there is carpet that you are removing then make sure all the floor tacks are removed so they don’t get in the way of the floating bamboo flooring lying down flush.
+If you are replacing old flooring then be careful not to damage the subfloor underneath.
+If there is a carpet that you are removing then make sure all the floor tacks are removed so they don’t get in the way of the floating bamboo flooring lying down flush.

 Measuring For The Installation Surface

-After the surface are you are planning to floor is clean, the next step is to measure the surface area so you know how much bamboo flooring you will need for the project.
+After the surface area, you are planning to the floor is clean, the next step is to measure the surface area so you know how much bamboo flooring you will need for the project.
 Whatever amount of area you come up with from your measurements it is a good idea to add at least 15-20 percent more flooring in case you make the wrong cuts or need more later on.
 When you get the flooring back to the room, you should next lay all the flooring down for a rough example of what it will look like.
 This makes it easier to know what will go where.

 The next step if you are working on floating bamboo flooring installation then you do not need adhesive or a face nailer.
-Next start to lie the pieces down and tapping the joints together with your rubber mallet in the area you chose to start at.
+Next start to lay the pieces down and tapping the joints together with your rubber mallet in the area you chose to start at.
 One useful tip is to make sure you do your measurements correctly and measuring twice is always a good idea before you cut.
 After you have finished laying down the whole floor it is time to inspect and make sure all the joints are aligned properly and there are not chipped or fraying edges.

-After that it is time to enjoy your new bamboo flooring.
+After that, it is time to enjoy your new bamboo flooring.
 You will be amazed every time you walk in the room that it was your handy work and you will be proud to show it off to all your guests.
 They will also be amazed that you did the floating bamboo flooring installation yourself.